DevExpress-Examples/XAF_Security_E4908/WinForms/Readme.md

 }
 ```

-We need to create `EmployeeDetailForm` in two cases:
+We need to create `EmployeeDetailForm` in three cases:

-    - When the user clicks the New button
+   - When a user clicks the New button

 ``` csharp
 private void NewBarButtonItem_ItemClick(object sender, DevExpress.XtraBars.ItemClickEventArgs e) {